 Are You Coping With the Pain of Miscarriage?
-You’re Not Alone…
+If You’ve Experienced Pregnancy Loss, You’re Not Alone…

-It was a bright and sunny April day six years ago when I went back to the Doctor’s office for an ultrasound.
+Have you experienced a pregnancy loss?
+It was a bright and sunny April day six years ago when I went back to the doctor’s office for an ultrasound.
 I had a normal first pregnancy and had already seen this baby just a few weeks before.
-Everything was progressing normally and I had no reason to assume any different.
+Everything was progressing normally, and I had no reason to assume any difference.

 We all have those defining moments that change the course of our lives.
 We can look back and see the tell-tale signs and feel compassion for ourselves right before the life-changing event.
 That day, when I was told the baby’s heartbeat was gone, was one of those for me.

 You won’t know how to think, feel, or respond until you are living the experience.
-For many women shock and disbelief will be the first feelings after the news of a miscarriage.
+For many women, shock and disbelief will be the first feelings after the news of pregnancy loss.
 How can the baby be gone if I still feel pregnant?
 Next, can come the desire to numb or feel nothing.
-Distraction becomes our friend or long stares off into the distance become the norm.
+Distraction becomes our friend, or long stares off into the distance become the norm.

-I didn’t know many women at the time of my miscarriage that had endured the same loss.
+I didn’t know many women at the time of my miscarriage that had endured pregnancy loss.
 It was something no one ever shared.
-The days following people would say awkward and sometimes even dismissive things to me.
+In the days following, people would say awkward and sometimes even dismissive things to me.
 I felt something was wrong with me or that it wasn’t ok to share what I had been through.
 My husband didn’t know how to comfort me and seemed strangely distant from the whole experience.

 Emotional Support After Pregnancy Loss

-Are you experiencing the same feelings of isolation, shame, and loss after a miscarriage?
-Many people experience feelings of sadness and depression after miscarriage.
+Are you experiencing the same feelings of isolation, and shame after pregnancy loss?
+Many people experience feelings of sadness and depression after a miscarriage.
 Here are some beliefs and practices I used to support myself in the grieving process after my pregnancy loss, and which I now routinely employ as a pregnancy loss counselor:

 - Share Your Story: Even though I didn’t know many women who had experienced a miscarriage I still kept sharing my story.
 Some people were dismissive or callous.
 Others were supportive and were able to share their stories.
 I was able to form bonds with other women and couples which brought with it much needed support.